PricelessToolkit/CapiBridge/README.md

 #include <esp_now.h>
 ```

-CapiBridge is based on ESP32-C3 so If you are using ESP32 for the first time, you need To install the ESP32 board and all libraries, in your Arduino IDE.
+CapiBridge is based on ESP32-C3, so if you are using ESP32 for the first time, you need to install the ESP32 board and all libraries in your Arduino IDE.
 - In your Arduino IDE, go to File> Preferences.
 - Enter `https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json` into the “Additional Boards Manager URLs” field.
 Then, click the “OK” button
 - Open the Boards Manager.
-Go to Tools > Board > Boards Manager and Search for ESP32 and press the install button for the “esp32 by Expressif Systems“
+Go to Tools > Board > Boards Manager and search for ESP32 and press the install button for the “esp32 by Expressif Systems“
-- Open Library Manager search for PubSubClient and press the install button, do the same for other libraries.
+- Open Library Manager, search for PubSubClient and press the install button, do the same for other libraries.

 ____________